Mobile Learning Lab

-Wanda Bedard, 60 million girls’ founder and president, visited Sierra Leone (traveling at her own expense) to deliver the first Mobile Learning Lab, a RACHEL Plus and 30 tablets, to our partner organization, CAUSE Canada.
+Wanda Bedard, 60 million girls’ founder and president, visited Sierra Leone (traveling at her own expense) to deliver the first Mobile Learning Lab, RACHEL (Remote Area Community Hotspot for Education and Learning) and 30 tablets, to our partner organization, CAUSE Canada.

-The RACHEL-Plus acts as a Wi-Fi server, and can connect up to 50 tablets simultaneously so children can access educational software such as Khan Academy and Fantastic Phonics, offline.
-It’s a small, easily transportable device, and costs under $400 US, a small investment for the scope of the impact.
+RACHEL acts as a Wi-Fi server, and can connect up to 50 tablets simultaneously so children can access educational software such as Khan Academy and Fantastic Phonics, offline.
+It’s a small, easily transportable device, and costs under $500 US, a small investment for the scope of the impact.

-By next year, our project will provide around 5,000 children access to the Mobile Learning Labs.
+Our project provided around 5,000 children with access to the Mobile Learning Labs.

-Our Mobile Learning Labs are based on self-directed learning.
+Our MLL is based on self-directed learning.
 This personalized education is the way learning occurs outside of the classroom, in the real world, and throughout life.
-We feel that this method not only makes sense, it is aligned with the education objective of the Global Goals, to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
-The children who need a little extra help will have the tools at their disposal.
-And, those who want to advance their learning further, will be able to do so as well.
+We feel that this method not only makes sense, it is aligned with the education objective of the Global Goals to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
+The children who need a little extra help have the tools at their disposal.
+And, those who want to advance their learning further are able to do so.

-Furthermore, the success of Mass Open Online Courses (MOOCs) at the university level suggests that younger children could also benefit from this wave of access to open, license free education.
-But while MOOCs are online courses offered through universities, The RACHEL Plus allows us to deliver educational materials offline to primary and secondary aged students in remote communities.
+Furthermore, the success of Mass Open Online Courses (MOOCs) at the university level suggests that younger children could also benefit from this wave of access to open, license-free education.
+While MOOCs are online courses offered through universities, the RACHEL allows us to deliver educational materials offline to primary and secondary aged students in remote communities.

-We know that the barriers to education for children in poor, rural communities are very high, yet we feel that the mobile, after-school concept solves many problems inherent in reaching this population.
+We know that the barriers to education for children in poor, rural communities are enormous, yet we feel that our mobile, after-school concept solves many problems inherent in reaching this population.

-As the children will access the Mobile Learning Labs after school hours, we don’t need to train more teachers.
+As the children will access the labs after school hours, we don’t need to train more teachers.

 Furthermore, in times of crisis, the Mobile Learning Labs can go to the children.
 When Ebola hit Sierra Leone in the middle of our small pilot project and children were no longer able to go to school or gather in large groups, our partner was able to take the Lab to the children.

-For girls in remote communities the stakes are even higher.
-They are among the least likely to go to school even though research shows that a longer a girl stays in school the less likely she is to marry young.
+For girls in remote communities, the stakes are even higher.
+They are among the least likely to go to school even though research shows that the longer a girl stays in school the less likely she is to marry young.
 Our project in Sierra Leone works with girl and boys (50/50) and includes a peer mentoring aspect so that girls have someone to look up to.